TCF Canada Writing Test: Expression Écrite Tasks Explained

 What is the difference between Task 2 and Task 3 in TCF Canada writing?

-Task 2 (80-150 words) is an informal message such as an email to a friend — casual and conversational.
-Task 3 (200-250 words) is a formal text such as a letter or structured argument where you must present and defend a point of view with organized supporting ideas.
+Task 2 (about 120-150 words) is a longer message such as an email to someone you know, usually conversational in register.
+Task 3 (about 120-180 words) is a formal text where you must present and defend a point of view with organized, connected supporting ideas.
+Task 3 is more heavily weighted.

 05